Movement as part of teaching

 • chat walks

-• compiling the conversations while standing
+• summarising class discussions while standing

 • tick tasks